michaloblastni/eeg_test_for_ti/README.md

 Your EEG will be added to the training data set, and used for training and testing an AI-based classifier.

+## Support For Using a Trained Model is Already There
 Once the model is trained, it is possibly to run classify.py similar to the following:

 ```bash